-Author has written 6 stories for Tombstone, and Forever Knight.
+Author has written 6 stories for Tombstone, Forever Knight, and Angel.

 Not much to tell.
 I’m a Pennsylvania girl.
 Lived down south for awhile, found I didn’t like it and moved back home.
 When I’m not writing, I work on my family’s genealogy.
 Personally, I feel it’s very important to know who you are and where you come from.
 Talk to your grandparents while you can kiddies, cause after they’re gone, they take a wealth of history and information with them.